Same-sex marriage in Louisiana: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 8,808 same-sex couples were living in Louisiana.
 By 2005, this had increased to 9,006 couples.
 Same-sex couples lived in all parishes of the state and constituted 1.0% of coupled households and 0.5% of all households in the state.
 Most couples lived in New Orleans, Jefferson and East Baton Rouge parishes, but the parishes with the highest percentage of same-sex couples were New Orleans (0.95% of all parish households) and Pointe Coupee (0.63%).
 Same-sex partners in Louisiana were on average younger than opposite-sex partners, more racially diverse, and more likely to be employed.
 However, the average and median household incomes of same-sex couples were lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 25% of same-sex couples in Louisiana were raising children under the age of 18, with an estimated 4,157 children living in households headed by same-sex couples in 2005.

+The 2020 U.S. census showed that there were 6,990 married same-sex couple households (2,934 male couples and 4,506 female couples) and 7,181 unmarried same-sex couple households in Louisiana.